Do Go On - 373 - The Star Wars Holiday Special

 Yeah.

-In this scene the bar is full of all sorts of aliens
+In this scene, the bar is full of all sorts of aliens

-in costumes of varying
+in costumes of varying quality.

-sleazed onto by a guy who drinks
+Arthur is being sleezed onto by a guy who drinks

-through a hole in his head
+threw a hole in his head.

-Right up top so he orders a drink and then he
+So he orders a drink and then he just pours it in

-hey, come back, golden girl.
+and goes, hey, come back, golden girl.

 His head's just open?

-It was, actually.
+Probably was, actually.

-Probably was.
+Probably was, probably was.

-So she's like, hey, you've got the wrong idea.
+So, yeah, so she's like, hey, you've got the wrong idea.

-I'm not really into that.
+I'm really into that.

-I'm not into you.
+I mean, not that, you, I'm not into you.

 Then there's an announcement.

-So for some reason all of that was being shown.
+So for some reason, all of that was being shown.

 were feeling weird about the camera crew in there.

-Like, because obviously the Empire was filming this for broadcast,
+Empire was filming this for broadcast

-if I'm understanding it right.
+if I'm understanding it

-And I'm very possible I wasn't.
+right and I'm very possible I wasn't

-I get out of there so quick.
+yeah I get out of

 I don't give them free drinks.

-All right, stick around for another one.
+All right, stick around, right.

 For free.